KGGoodchild/PowerBI-Portfolio/README.md

 This **professional Power BI tool** provides a variety of views to help the consumer evaluate 2020 property listings in the Austin, TX area, based on location, nearby schools, property features, and a plethora of other metrics.

  The dashboard is designed with multiple views:
+ - **Overall Features**
+   - Cross-filtering capabilities
+   - Slicer panel
+   - View navigation buttons
  - **Summary View** → An overview of properties available in Austin, TX, including metrics for pricing, living area size, and lot size.
  - **Location View** → An interactive map that lets you filter properties and hover over them to get additional information through tooltips.
  - **School View** → A view of nearby schools and find communities in the area that fit specific education preferences.